JasterV/elm-examples/README.md

 # Elm examples

 This is my first project with Elm.
-Here I've added the basic examples built following the Elm guide + some I started from scratch on my own.
+Here I've added basic examples built following the Elm guide + some that I started from scratch on my own.

-I've also added some extra logic on each example to play with Elm a little bit and get more familiar with it.

 ## Run